-Marc Lapadula has been teaching introductory, intermediate and advanced seminars on screenwriting since 1992.
-His stage plays, including StripHer, Not by Name, Two Shakes, Men Like Us, The Rains Change, Serial Killer and In Uniform Thanksgiving, have been produced in New York (off-Broadway), England, Pennsylvania, Iowa, Baltimore and Washington, D.C.
-Marc has also has had several original screenplays commissioned or optioned, including Distant Influence, Night Bloom, At Risk as well as screen adaptations of Mikhail Bulgakov’s Heart of a Dog and Miguel de Unamuno’s Saint Emmanuel the Good, Martyr.
+Marc Lapadula has been teaching introductory, intermediate and advanced seminars on screenwriting at Yale University since 1992 where he is a senior lecturer.
+He has had several original screenplays commissioned or optioned, including Distant Influence, Night Bloom and Loner as well as screen adaptations of Mikhail Bulgakov’s Heart of a Dog and Miguel de Unamuno’s Saint Emmanuel the Good, Martyr.

-Lapadula produced Angel Passing staring Hume Cronyn and Teresa Wright, which premiered at the Sundance Film Festival and won, among other awards, the grand prize at WorldFest Houston.
-He also produced the film Mentor, starring Rutger Hauer (Blade Runner) that premiered at The Tribeca Film Festival.
+He produced Angel Passing starring Hume Cronyn and Teresa Wright.
+This film premiered at The Sundance Film Festival and won, among other awards, the grand prize at WorldFest Houston.
+Other movies he produced include Mentor, starring Rutger Hauer, which premiered at The Tribeca Film Festival.

 American and British Cinema; playwriting; 20th century Irish and English drama on the graduate level at Oxford University (Exeter College), England.